Andrew-S-Rosen/QMOF/README.md

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter* (in press).
 DOI: [10.1016/j.matt.2021.02.015](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).

+[Follow the QMOF Database on Twitter](https://twitter.com/QMOF_Database) for the latest news and updates!

 ## Accessing the QMOF Database
 All versions of the QMOF database can be accessed on Figshare at the following link:
 <p align="center">